taltonji2/Percolation/README.md

 # Percolation
-A Java program using the Union-Find data type to determine connected paths in a system.
+A Java program using the Union-Find data type to determine if connected paths in a system percolate.

 ## Summary